Captainbias/ShrimpPosture/README.md

 # ShrimpPosture
-to check if your posture is like a shrimp
+To check if your posture is like a shrimp.